 Wealden restaurant handed new food hygiene rating

-A Wealden restaurant has been handed a new one-out-of-five food hygiene rating.
+A Wealden restaurant has been handed a new four-out-of-five food hygiene rating.

-A Wealden restaurant has been handed a new one-out-of-five food hygiene rating.
+A Wealden restaurant has been handed a new four-out-of-five food hygiene rating.

-The Bay Tree Cafe, a restaurant, cafe or canteen at 44 High Street, Heathfield, East Sussex was given the score after assessment on September 2, the Food Standards Agency's website shows.
+The Beehive, Deli on the Green, a restaurant, cafe or canteen at Old Stores And Post Office, The Green, East Dean, East Sussex was given the score after assessment on September 8, the Food Standards Agency's website shows.